Root Canal FAQs

-The overall goal of this dental treatment is to repair and save a badly damaged or infected tooth rather than extracting it because your normal teeth are the best instruments in your mouth for chewing versus implants or dentures.
+This dental treatment aims to repair and save a badly damaged or infected tooth rather than extracting it because your normal teeth are the best instruments in your mouth for chewing versus implants or dentures.

 How serious is a root canal?

-This dental procedure is serious because your mouth is probably in pain, and it requires specialized work.
+This dental procedure is serious because your mouth is probably in pain and requires specialized work.
 However, the dentists at Northside Dental Clinic (and any licensed dentists) are highly trained and experienced in performing root canals.

 Is it normal to be afraid of having a root canal?

-Yes, you’re perfectly normal if you’re afraid of this dental procedure.
-You probably dislike the thought of being in pain and not returning to your daily routine quickly.
+Yes, you’re perfectly normal if you fear this dental procedure.
+You probably dislike being in pain and not quickly returning to your daily routine.
 Your dentist will numb the tooth that needs a root canal with a local anesthetic that will wear off later in the day.
 Most patients return to normal activities by the next day.